At Greek port, migrants dream and despair in abandoned factories

 PATRAS, Greece Rapper Mahdi Babika Mohamed's journey to a better life in Europe started in his native Sudan and passed through Libya and Turkey before abruptly ending in a squalid abandoned factory at Greece's western port of Patras.

-There, the 37-year-old is one of hundreds of migrants making desperate attempts to board ferries to Italy by hanging on to the underside of cargo trucks - usually unsuccesfully.
+There, the 37-year-old is one of hundreds of migrants making desperate attempts to board ferries to Italy by hanging on to the underside of cargo trucks - usually unsuccessfully.

 "We come from a country in war to another war here in Patras," said Mohamed.
 "Every day I try to get on the ferry and it's dangerous hiding under the trucks, I could die any minute."